khumbulani101/STUDENT-GRADE-PREDICTOR-Machine-Learning/README.md

-About Student Grade Predictor
+About Student Grade Predictor.

-Student Grade Predictor is a web app that uses machine learning to predict a student's final grade.
+-Student Grade Predictor is a web app that uses machine learning to predict a student's final grade.
 It asks the user for a few details like:

 How many hours they study per week
 How many times they've been absent